 The study involved more than 4,000 people at 82 clinical sites nationwide.
 Participants ranged in age from 50 to 85 years who were at risk for advanced AMD.
 Researchers found that adding omega-3 fatty acids to the currently recommended formulation of supplements (vitamin C, E, beta-carotene, zinc) did not have any added benefit in reducing progression of AMD.
 However, the results suggested that replacing beta-carotene with lutein and zeaxanthin could be beneficial.
 According to Dr. Kim, “There is a lot of conflicting information circulating about nutritional supplements and eye disease, so large, randomized trials such as the AREDS studies provide valuable guidance to clinicians on how to advise their patients.”

 Dr. Kim’s current research focuses on investigating the genetic risk factors associated with AMD as a means to understand the mechanisms that cause the disease and further refine and advance therapies.
 In addition, she also is working to improve visual outcomes in patients with ocular melanoma—investigating strategies to reduce radiation complications—and hopes to help improve survival in these patients by studying frequently occurring mutations in this tumor type.

 An Associate Professor of Ophthalmology at Harvard Medical School, Dr. Kim teaches and mentors medical students, residents and fellows.
-She also co-directs the HMS Department of Ophthalmology AMD Center of Excellence, a multidisciplinary collaboration among HMS clinicians and scientists who are pooling their knowledge and resources with the goal of speeding up advancements and breakthroughs in treatment for patients who suffer from AMD.
+She also co-directs the Harvard Ophthalmology AMD Center of Excellence, a multidisciplinary collaboration among HMS clinicians and scientists who are pooling their knowledge and resources with the goal of speeding up advancements and breakthroughs in treatment for patients who suffer from AMD.